mlan/docker-rspamd/README.md

 ```

 The receiver can use the public key (value of the p tag) to then decrypt the hash value in the header field, and at the same time recalculate the hash value for the mail message (headers and body) that was received.

-## ClamAV, virus signatures and memory usage

-ClamAV holds search strings and regular expression in memory.
-The algorithms used are from the 1970s and are very memory efficient.
-The problem is the huge number of virus signatures.
-This leads to the algorithms' data-structures growing quite large.
-Consequently, The minimum recommended system requirements are for using [ClamAV](https://www.clamav.net/documents/introduction) is 1GiB.

 # Implementation